resilient-tech/india-compliance-docs/pages/blog/posts/post3.md

 ## What is the key difference between Nil-Rated and Exempt Supplies?

-- Nil-Rated: Applies to a specific list of goods and services on which the GST rate is 0%.
-Central Board of Direct Taxes (CBDT) has the authority to decide which goods and services are nil-rated and notify the amendments in the rates.
+- Nil-Rated: Applies to a specific list of goods and services on which the GST rate is 0%. *Central Board of Direct Taxes* (CBDT) has the authority to decide which goods and services are nil-rated and notify the amendments in the rates.
 - Exempted: Applies to goods and services that are not taxed under GST in public interest.
-The government (on recommendations of council) can exempt certain goods and services from GST.
+The *government* (on recommendations of CBDT) can exempt certain goods and services from GST.
 Exemption may also be granted to certain transactions or persons.

 ## How are these treatments handled in the India Compliance App?